-Over the year to 31 December 2023 the funds used in the Plan's default arrangement saw investment returns between a rise in value of 4.53% or, put another way, a rise of £45.30 for every £1,000 invested, which was delivered by the L&G Cash fund, to a rise in value of 22.57% or, put another way, a rise of £225.70 for every £1,000 invested, which was achieved by the L&G World Equity Index Fund (Currency Hedged).
+Over the year to 31 December 2024 the funds used in the Plan's default arrangement saw investment returns between a rise in value of 1.04% (or, \pm 10.40 for every \pm 1,000 invested) to 16.32% (or \pm 163.20 for every \pm 1,000 invested), which were delivered by the L&G AAA-AA-A Corporate Bond All Stocks Index Fund and the Affinity Water Growth Fund respectively.

-The investment returns produced by the funds in the default arrangement were all in line or ahead of their individual objectives over the 1-year period to 31 December 2023, with the exception of the L&G Dynamic Diversified Fund and L&G Retirement Income Multi Asset Fund.
-Both funds failed to achieve their performance targets (Bank of England base rate +4.5% p.a. and Bank of England base rate +3.5% p.a.) over the period with annual performance of 7.53% and 7.59% respectively.
-The Trustee will be reviewing the suitability of these funds within the default arrangement at the next investment strategy review in 2024.
+The investment returns produced by the funds in the default arrangement were all broadly in line or ahead of their individual objectives over the 1-year period to 31 December 2024, with the exception of the L&G Dynamic Diversified Fund and L&G Retirement Income Multi Asset Fund.
+Both funds failed to achieve their performance targets, returning 5.02% versus a benchmark of 9.69% and 4.56% versus a benchmark of 8.86% respectively over the period.
+The Trustee reviewed both funds in 2024 and has opted to remove these funds from the default arrangement, pending the agreement of the future Plan operational model.